niteshseram/brackets/How-to-Use-Brackets.md

     * JS code hints use smart matching — so you can type camel-case initials and other shorthand to filter the hint list more quickly (e.g. type "gsp" for `getScrollPos`).
     * You also get _argument hints_ — while you're typing arguments to a function, an indicator above the cursor lists the expected types of the arguments.
 Normally this appears automatically, but you can also display it manually by pressing **Ctrl-Shift-Space**.
 (Nothing is shown if Tern is unsure where the function is defined, however).

-### JSLint
+### ESLint

-By default, Brackets runs [JSLint](http://www.jslint.com/help.html) on JS files when you initially open them and whenever you save changes.
-If JSLint finds problems, the results are shown in a panel at the bottom.
+By default, Brackets runs [ESLint](https://eslint.org/) on JavaScript files when you initially open them and whenever you save changes.
+If ESLint finds problems, the results are shown in a panel at the bottom.
 If your file is clean, you'll see a green checkmark in the status bar instead.

-JSLint is very picky about formatting.
-JSLint is very picky about a lot of things.
-You can hide the JSLint results panel by clicking the close box at the top (the status bar icon will still indicate if JSLint has found problems with either a green checkmark or yellow warning symbol), or you can turn off JSLint completely by unchecking **View > Lint Files on Save**.
+See all the configuration options available at [https://eslint.org/docs/user-guide/configuring](https://eslint.org/docs/user-guide/configuring].
+You can hide the ESLint results panel by clicking the close box at the top (the status bar icon will still indicate if ESLint has found problems with either a green checkmark or yellow warning symbol), or you can turn off ESLint completely by unchecking **View > Lint Files on Save**.

-Various extensions are available that replace JSLint with a different linting tool.

 ### Brackets Health Report